 Combining Mount Kenya Treks and Safaris

 You’d be crazy to travel to Kenya only to climb Mount Kenya and not see some of the best attractions in the country and experience the wildlife in the Kenyan parks.
 The majority of visitors will wish to combine their hike with a safari.
 The northern parks of Meru and Samburu are the closest to Mount Kenya.
-Both parks are beautiful, with dry landscapes that are evocative of the Lion King.
+Both parks are beautiful, with dry landscapes that are evocative of The Lion King.
 There are mid-range camping choices available, as well as the standard luxury safari hotels.
 You can go to Samburu in a couple of hours from Mount Kenya, and if you don’t have much time, three days will be plenty to have a decent taste of the region before returning to Nairobi for your trip home.

 You may drive from Mount Kenya to Masai Mara through the Rift Valley Lakes if you have more time.
 This extension should take about 6 days.